UgunsGrēks: Cast

 When UgunsGrēks debuted, the cast consisted of six main characters (Leons Timmermanis, Marta Pētersone, Aivars Pētersons, Oto Pētersons, Elza Timmermane, Rihards Baumanis).
 As the show continued, the cast increased to 12 actors, and more over the next years.
 Throughout the show's run, there were over 200 actors that had a role in the TV series. Ģirts Ķesteris is seen in most of the episodes, because he has been in the show from the beginning.

-Original cast member Mārtiņs Freimanis who played Oto Pētersons remained on contract with Ugunsgrēks until his sudden death on 27 January 2011.
-In the series, Martiņš Freimanis' character, Oto moved to England and was never heard from again.
+Original cast member Mārtiņs Freimanis, who played Oto Pētersons, remained on contract with Ugunsgrēks until his sudden death on 27 January 2011.
+In the series, Martiņš Freimanis' character Oto moved to England and was never heard from again.

 Cast member Ģirts Ķesteris holds the record for appearing in the most episodes since the beginning of the series.
 The actor played two roles: Leons Timmernanis, the hotel doctor, and the role of his long lost twin brother Fēlikss Seņkovs from Russia.

-In last years of UgunsGrēks casting director hired many new cast member to appeal to their younger viewers.
+In the final years of UgunsGrēks the casting director hired many new cast members to appeal to their younger viewers.
 The new cast members were Vanda Saulīte (Dārta Daneviča), Signe Kļaviņa (Anta Aizupe), Sandija (Marija Linarte) Olafs Birznieks, (Gints Andžāns).